James Madison Dukes: Women's basketball

 The women's basketball team was founded in 1920 making it one of the longest-running women's basketball programs in the country.
 The team has made the NCAA tournament eleven times, most recently in the 2013–14 season.
 They have gone to the WNIT six times.
 A perennial postseason participant throughout the 1980s, the program has seen a revival in recent years.
 Nationally recognized JMU players who have recently graduated include Meredith Alexis (2007) who has continued to play professional basketball in Europe.
 Alexis holds the CAA record for most career rebounds and was the school's all-time leading scorer before being passed by Tamera Young during the 2007–08 season.
 Young would graduate and finish the 2008 season having established a new all-time CAA scoring record and was selected in the first round (8th overall) of the 2008 WNBA draft.

 Dawn Evans, was an Associated Press All-American honorable mention in 2009 after finishing the season as the nation's third leading scorer, and was named CAA Player of the Year in 2011.
 The team won the 2010 Colonial Athletic Association championship for the first time since 1989, defeating ODU in the championship game, and again in 2011, defeating the University of Delaware.
 In 2012 the team competed in the WNIT defeating Davidson, Wake Forest, South Florida, Virginia, and Syracuse to reach the championship game.
 Competing for their first ever WNIT title, they played Oklahoma State University in Stillwater, Oklahoma and lost 75–68.
 As of 2010, the women's basketball team had compiled an all-time record of 779–447–5.
 On January 6, 2015, the Dukes became the 3rd NCAA women's basketball team to reach 1000 wins in program history, defeating the UNC-Wilmington Seahawks 74–57.

 The Dukes women moved into Atlantic Union Bank Center alongside the men in fall 2020.

 Field hockey

-The field hockey team, currently coached by 1984 Olympian Christy Morgan, has enjoyed great success, winning the national championship in 1994 over North Carolina in double overtime.
+The field hockey team, currently coached by former Old Dominion field hockey standout and 1984 Olympian Christy Morgan, has enjoyed great success, winning the national championship in 1994 over North Carolina in double overtime.
 The team has made the NCAA tournament nine times since the tournament started in 1981, most recently in the 2008 season.

-With JMU's move to the Sun Belt in 2022, a conference which does not sponsor field hockey, the Dukes field hockey program will begin competing as an independent for the foreseeable future.
+With JMU's move to the Sun Belt in 2022, a conference which does not sponsor field hockey, the Dukes field hockey program became an independent effective for the 2022 and 2023 seasons.
+In April 2023, the school and the Mid-American Conference reached an agreement for the field hockey team to become an affiliate member of the conference beginning in the 2024 season.